osforlife42/ros2_setup_training/README.md

 ```

 ### v2.0.0
-added turtlesim and rqt installations
+Added turtlesim and rqt installations

-should be good to finish the tutorial `using turtlesim and rqt`
+Should be good to finish the tutorial `using turtlesim and rqt`

 ### v3.0.0
-added examples and interfaces to workspace in dockerfile .
+Added examples and interfaces to workspace in dockerfile .

-should be good for `using colcon to build packages` tutorial one-time.
+Should be good for `using colcon to build packages` tutorial one-time.

-for a more comfortable dev-environment check the next version.
+For a more comfortable dev-environment check the next version.

 ### v3.1.0
-changed to working workspace with better scripts and with example packages inside the src folder.
+Changed to working workspace with better scripts and with example packages inside the src folder.

+This version has the same abilities as v3.0.0 but now the example packages are presented at the src folder just like packages you'll need to develop.

+Moreover, volumes have been added to make developing in the workspace much more efficient -

+`src`, `build` and `install` folders volumed to allow easy development and to save build time.

+`docker_save` folder is a folder which helps to copy files from inside the docker outside to save outputs for later usage.

+Also, scripts in the scripts folder are now more generic with the help of the initial script - `setup_host_env.sh` which exports environment variables to the usage of other scripts.

 **Remember in every new shell to run**
 ```